da-x/name-assign.vim/README.md

 # name-assign.vim

+## Short introduction

 This repository provides a Vim plugin to automate replacing expressions with assigned variables in any programming language.

+An animated gif is worth a 1,000 words:

 <img src="doc/name-assign.gif">

+## Description

-Common in many programming languages, a common editing operation is to move subexpressions out of a nested expression into their own assigned names.
+In many programming languages, a common editing operation is to move subexpressions out of a nested expression into their own assigned names.

-To illustrate, suppose we have want to transform the following:
+To illustrate, suppose we want to transform the following:

     call_func(some_code, some_complex_and_long_expression);